The AI Coding Policy Template

 Common failure modes

-• Rules without mechanisms.
+- Rules without mechanisms.
 “Developers should carefully review AI code” is a wish.
 A gate that runs per change is a rule.
 Write only rules you can back with a mechanism, and name the mechanism in the policy.
+For the approval clause, that mechanism is the gate a green run still cannot walk through.

 Where Reality Graph fits